The First-Year Experience is designed to meet the following goals:

 Example classroom activities:

-MM.
+HH.
 The Laughing Academy

 Course description: This course will explore humor and comedy, looking at what makes people laugh, how to craft a good joke, and how to engage with an audience.
 We’ll learn how to succeed in college and get the most out of your time at Bethany while practicing liberal arts skills like critical thinking and close reading by crafting jokes.